Yandex Cloud

 Create an authorized keyCreate an authorized key

-If working with a local Docker container, skip this section.
+If working with a local Docker container, skip this step.

 Create a service account and assign it the ydb.editor role for your folder.
 In our example, we will use the LLM to update the database; if you do not need to do this, a more secure option is to assign the ydb.viewer role.